Growth International (AFN) Q3 2025 earnings summary

 Safety performance improved, with a 15% year-over-year reduction in recordable incident rate and over half of production facilities surpassing one year without a lost-time accident.

-Free cash flow was negative due to temporary working capital needs for large international Commercial projects.
+Free cash flow was impacted by working capital needs for large international Commercial projects, with an investment vehicle established in Brazil to monetize receivables and support liquidity.

 Financial highlights

-Adjusted EBITDA margin was 18.2%, down from 19.2% year-over-year, due to a mix shift toward Commercial projects.
+Adjusted EBITDA margin declined to 18.2% from 19.2% year-over-year, mainly due to a higher mix of Commercial revenue.

-Net debt leverage ratio was 3.9x, steady quarter-over-quarter but up from 3.1x a year ago.
+Net debt leverage ratio was 3.9x at September 30, 2025, up from 3.1x a year ago, reflecting higher long-term debt and lower cash balances.

 Outlook and guidance

-Q4 2025 Adjusted EBITDA is expected to decline sequentially and year-over-year, driven by challenging market conditions, negative mix, and higher SG&A costs.
+Q4 2025 adjusted EBITDA is expected to be lower both sequentially and year-over-year due to market headwinds, negative mix, and higher SG&A costs.

 Commercial segment order book provides visibility into the first half of 2026, while Farm segment visibility remains limited due to ongoing market uncertainty.